EskamXD/JohnnyCPU-Sim-translating-tool/README.md

 **Explanation of operation:**
 - The available commands are: ['TAKE', 'ADD', 'SUB', 'SAVE', 'JMP', 'TST', 'INC', 'DEC', 'NULL', 'HLT'], and they must be written in capital letters.
 Opt-codes can take up to 2 arguments: memory address (with the option to enter a label), a label indicating a reference to a specific code fragment.
 - Variables are written in the form `lowercase_variable value_of_variable`.
-- Loop labels are written as the second argument of each command, starting with a capital letter and ending with `:`.
+- Loop labels are written as the second argument of each command, starting with a capital letter and ending with colon `:`.
 - You can provide a regular memory value in the form of a number, but it must end with a semicolon `;`.